saketh33/Python-tricks/README.md

 # Insta Follower Notifier
 It can show any ones insta follow count and the recent checked follow count at a particular interval of time
 # Mobile number details
-It can show any mobile network service provider name like airtel or idea or jio or some other
+It can show any mobile network service provider name like airtel or idea or jio or some other and the location using phonenumbers library